solliancenet/microsoft-mysql-developer-guide/03_GettingStarted/03_09_Connect_Query_Python.md

 This section is based on [Microsoft's sample](https://docs.microsoft.com/azure/mysql/flexible-server/connect-python).

 The first code snippet creates a table, `inventory`, with three columns.
 It uses raw queries to create the `inventory` table and insert three rows.
-If the snippet succeeds, an output like the one below will be displayed.
+If the snippet succeeds, the following output will be displayed.

 ```
 Connection established